pagodingo/PagoDingo/README.md

 <br><br>
 That isn't to say I've given up on tech.
 <br><br>
-My next project(s) will be towards my goal of fueling the ☀️ within me.
+My next project(s) will just be towards my goal of fueling the ☀️ within me.